 Kimberly is a Toronto-based lighting designer for theatre and dance.
-Her designs have been critically acclaimed both on the national and international stage, having been seen across Canada, the United States, the United Kingdon, the Netherlands, Prague, China, Taiwan, Hong Kong and Russia.
+Her designs have been critically acclaimed both on the national and international stage, having been seen across Canada, the United States, the United Kingdon, the Netherlands, Prague, China, Taiwan, Hong Kong, Mongolia and Russia.

 In particular, Kimberly Purtellís lighting in a scene where MacIvor re-enacts a loverís spat about coming to bed is so perfectly present and dramatic that it really should be given a co-starring role.